outdreamer/build-a-cure-1/docs/tasks/ideas.md

       - from 'get/make/trick them into' to 'win them over'
       - from 'please dont do that' to 'taxing that'
       - from 'youre annoying' to 'redrawing district borders so their vote doesnt count'

+    - work productivity perspective:
+      - from 'flaw/mistake' to 'would you like to work on our mistake-fixing algorithm'
+      - from 'get/make/trick them into' to 'incentive alignment algorithm'
+      - from 'please dont do that' to 'cost-allocation learning optimization algorithm'
+      - from 'youre annoying' to 'busy work algorithm'

   - query for specific info object structures in a language map: